 Surreal dark humour: the tale of two brothers locked in a barn by a pair of ruthless gangsters.
 Fantasies, hallucinations and a sheep...

 Entertaining and illuminating factual series on sexual taboos.
 Everything you can imagine and more...

 Horror: a group of young environmental activists boards an abandoned oil rig, but the rig is not as empty as they first thought...
 A confrontation with evil ensues and a battle for survival.

 Animation: young Mervyn’s imaginary world of spies and secret agents becomes real when his mother’s prize-winning cat, Maximus, is stolen.

-An anthem for the fabled builder on an album that didn't get made.
+An anthem for the fabled builder that sadly didn't make it onto the album.

 A song for a Nickelodeon programme that didn’t get made.

 An uplifting look at the unlikely inhabitants of Boulders Beach, Cape Town.
 These delightful birds have swapped their traditional island home for a life in the city.

 Psychological relationship drama: impotence, humour, betrayal and revenge.